-The Notice of Commencement to the DPE, as required by Condition 8, Schedule, 2 of SSD-6764 was confirmed by WCPL with its intention to commence the approved development on the 19 September 2017.
+The Notice of Commencement to the DPHI, as required by Condition 8, Schedule, 2 of SSD-6764 was confirmed by WCPL with its intention to commence the approved development on the 19 September 2017.

-Development Consent (SSD-6764) has superseded the Project Approval (Project Approval 05-0021).
+Development Consent (SSD-6764) as modified, has superseded the Project Approval (Project Approval 05-0021).